 To illustrate this point, notice that the Wigner-$d$ combination $f^{(3)}=\frac{d^J_{4,4}\left(\cos^{-1}\left(\sqrt \xi \right)\right)}{(1+\sqrt \xi)^2} - \frac{d^J_{4,-4}\left(\cos^{-1}\left(\sqrt \xi\right) \right)}{(1-\sqrt \xi)^2}$ is not always positive for $\xi>1$ for $J\geq9$.
 Therefore if we assume $J_c=9$, the upper limit for $\xi$ (and hence $a$) also changes along with the lower limit.
 As an example we present shortening of the positive regions for $f^{(3)}$ for $J=9, 11$ in figure \ref{f3j911}.
 We present the allowed range of $a$ as a function of $J_c$ in the form of a table below.

 We can see the spin-$2$ dominance clearly for the graviton case from the above table.
-Note that the locality constraints play an important role in maintaining the positivity of the amplitude despite the Wigner-$d$ combination $f^{(3)}$ not having nice positivity properties.
+We have also illustrated this for the case of the type-II string amplitude in appendix(\ref{appG}).Note that the locality constraints play an important role in maintaining the positivity of the amplitude despite the Wigner-$d$ combination $f^{(3)}$ not having nice positivity properties.
 This is not a surprise since the locality constraints encode the details of the theory and put constraints on allowed spectral densities that appear in each sector.
 It would be interesting to explore the detailed implications of locality constraints in future.

 Therefore for this range of $a$ in \eqref{rangeofagr}, we can impose the Bieberbach-Rogosinski bounds of subsection \ref{BRbounds} on the Wilson coefficients $\mw^{(f)}_{n-m,m}$ ---these constraints are called $TR^f_U$.